What is Elastic search?

 A perfect Example of Elastic Search

-A perfect example of an elastic search is the Expertrec Smart Search for ecommerce websites like Shopify, Woocommerce, Magento, and Custom Stack.
+A perfect example of an elastic search is the Expertrec Smart Search for ecommerce websites like Shopify, WooCommerce, Magento, and Custom Stack.
 It helps users to store previous searches on an ecommerce site and use it to optimize all their search activities on the website.
 It also filters the right search results even if the customer gets the spelling wrong.
 It is an effective tool and equally, a must-have for all serious eCommerce business owners.

 Conclusion